-The selected categories will be deleted …
+The categories you’ve selected will be deleted …

 (’Categories deleted’ message)

-To edit a category in WordPress, do the following:
+To edit a post category, do this:

-(‘Edit Category’ panel)
+(‘Edit Category’ section)

-You can also edit information in a category using the Quick Edit option.
-Place your mouse over the category title you want to edit and click the ‘Quick Edit’ link …
+You can also edit information in categories using the Quick Edit option.
+Hover over the category title you would like to edit and click on Quick Edit …

-Edit your details and click Update Category to save your changes …
+Edit your details and click on the ‘Update Category’ button to save your changes …

-WordPress Categories – Useful Tip
+WordPress Categories – Special Tip